cea-sec/usbsas/doc/usage.md

 example, production use is not recommended.
 Files are analyzed with [Clam AntiVirus](https://www.clamav.net/)

-Scaning files is enabled or disabled in the [configuration file](./configuration.md#analyzer).
+Scanning files is enabled or disabled in the [configuration file](./configuration.md#analyzer).

 The archive containing files to analyze is first POSTed to "URL/[user_id]", the